Atanasius0205/DolphinID-RolePlay/Chat-Options.md

 The cmd me, serves to describe actions about your character or the environment.
 Things that cannot be seen due to minecraft limitations.
 Some examples would be
 /me It's very hot
 another example would be
-/me I hear some shots nearby.
+/me Hear some shots nearby.
 **How looks in game:**
 ![](https://i.gyazo.com/44944b76e5b5bc2b083980aadb720297.png)